sudakov/rl_for_mtsp/README.md

 # rl_for_mtsp (WIP)
-A RL Approach for solving a MTSP
+A RL approach for solving a MTSP